survivejs/react-book/manuscript/04_implementing_notes.md

 export default Note;
 ```

-Some libraries such as `react-dnd` rely on static methods to provide transition hooks that allow you to control what happens when a component is shown or hidden.
-By definition statics are available through the class itself as you might guess from the code above.
+Some libraries such as `react-dnd` rely on static methods to provide transition hooks.
+They allow you to control what happens when a component is shown or hidden.
+By definition statics are available through the class itself.

 Both component types support `render()`.
 As seen above this is the workhorse of React.
 It describes what the component should look like.
 In case you don't want to render anything return either `null` or `false`.